remy/retrobot/README.md

 A retrospective bot for Slack (inspired by [@PebbleKat's retrobot](https://github.com/PebbleKat/retrobot) 💙).

-The bot will record anonymous retrospective feedback and then display in a group channel in a random order.
+The bot will record retrospective feedback (via DMs) and then display in a group channel in a random order, allowing everyone to vote on "needs work" with a 👍, after which a summary of the top 3 can be reported.
+All inside of Slack.

 ## Prerequisites